OpenBB-finance/openbb-docs/content/pro/widgets.md

 title: Widgets
 sidebar_position: 21
-description: The page contains detailed information about the interactive elements and functionalities of OpenBB Terminal Pro widgets.
+description: The page contains detailed information about the interactive elements and functionalities of OpenBB Terminal widgets.
 From grouping mechanisms to settings, these widgets offer an interactive dashboard experience for users to track and analyze their investments and data.
 The widgets support both raw data and chart interpretations for data visualization.